Spectral gaps of random graphs and applications

 and $Y \sim Y_2(n,p)$.
 Then w.h.p.\ $\pi_1(Y)$ is isomorphic to the free product of a (T) group $G$, and a free group $F$, where the free group $F$ has one generator for every isolated edge in $Y$. \end{theorem}

 As a corollary, we also show that the threshold for $\pi_1(Y)$ to have property (T) agrees precisely with the homology-vanishing threshold found by Linial and Meshulam \cite{LM06}.
 For the proof, along with further details and explanation, see Section \ref{sec:pi1}.

 It might be that $\pi_1(Y)$ is a free product of a (T) group and a free group for smaller $p$.
 The most interesting conjecture about the structure of $\pi_1(Y)$ might be the birth of a giant (T) free factor at $p = c / n$ for some constant $c \approx 2.7538$.
 This is the same point as the homological phase transition studied by Linial and Peled \cite{LP16}.

 {\bf $\bullet$ Random $d$-dimensional simplicial complexes.} Meshulam and Wallach further generalize the $2$-dimensional model to random $d$-dimensional complexes $Y_d(n,p)$ \cite{MW09}.
-Their main result is that $ p = d \log n / n$ is a sharp threshold for vanishing of cohomology $H^{d-1}(Y, {\bf k})$ where ${\bf k}$ is a finite field of field of characteristic $0$.
+Their main result is that $ p = d \log n / n$ is a sharp threshold for vanishing of cohomology $H^{d-1}(Y, {\bf k})$ where ${\bf k}$ is a finite field or a field of characteristic $0$.
 The proof requires delicate cocycle counting arguments.